-Depression is not normal!
+Depression is Not Normal!

-While it is normal to have low moment in life, depression is not a part of it.
+While it is normal to have a low moment in life, depression is not a part of it.
 That’s why we recommend learning from our in-house specialists because they know how to help you experience long-term recovery.
-Our addiction therapists, nutrition and fitness specialists and staff can recommend an individualized treatment program that would deal with your substance abuse or dependence as well as your depression.
-It may include dolphin therapy, holistic therapies that restore your health and wholeness while treating addiction, and other programs.
+Our addiction therapists, nutrition and fitness specialists, and staff can recommend an individualized treatment program that would deal with your substance abuse or dependence as well as your depression.
+It may include ocean-based therapy, holistic therapies that restore your health and wholeness while treating addiction, and other programs.

 Get Addiction Help!